Climax (2018 film): Plot

 In the winter of 1996, a professional French dance troupe, led by manager Emmanuelle and choreographer Selva, rehearse an upcoming performance in an abandoned school.
 After completing the elaborate closing piece of the dance, the group commence a celebratory after-party, dancing and drinking sangria made by Emmanuelle, while DJ Daddy provides music.

 As the party progresses, the dancers become increasingly agitated and confused, eventually concluding that the sangria has been spiked with a hallucinogen, presumably LSD.
 They initially accuse Emmanuelle since she made the drink, but she points out that she drank it too and is also suffering from its effects.
 Taylor, already resentful towards Omar for dating his sister Gazelle, proclaims that Omar is the only one who has not had the sangria, since he does not drink alcohol for religious reasons, causing the rest of the group to throw Omar out into the snowstorm.

 Emmanuelle finds her young son, Tito, drinking the sangria and locks him inside an electrical room to protect him from the dancers.
 Selva goes to the room of her friend Lou, who confesses that she did not drink because she is pregnant.
 A drug-addled Dom enters the room, accuses Lou of spiking the drink and kicks her repeatedly in the stomach, not believing she is pregnant.
 In the kitchen, Alaïa catches Jennifer snorting cocaine, despite earlier telling Alaïa that she had none, which causes Alaïa to angrily push Jennifer into a portable stove, setting her hair on fire.

-A frenzied Lou confronts Dom on the dance floor, but the other also accuse Lou of having spiked the drink.
+A frenzied Lou confronts Dom on the dance floor, but the others also accuse Lou of having spiked the drink.
 At first taking up a knife to defend herself, the taunts of the group cause Lou to have a breakdown, and she punches herself in the stomach and slashes herself with the knife on her face and arm as the group encourages her to kill herself, before being comforted by Eva.